EndPointCorp/end-point-blog/2023/06/visionport-the-future-of-tourism-marketing.md

 With its support for a variety of media types, including panoramic views, photos, and videos, VisionPort enables businesses to create high-quality content that highlights their unique features and attractions.
 For instance, a resort or hotel can create panoramic views of its grounds, showing off its pools, restaurants, and other amenities.
 These views can be further enhanced by overlaying information about the features and services available.

-Moreover, VisionPort can allow businesses to create maps and guides that display the different attractions and points of interest within a destination.
+Moreover, VisionPort allows businesses to create maps and guides that display the different attractions and points of interest within a destination.
 Visitors can explore the map and click on various locations to learn more about them with photos, videos, and other relevant information.
 For instance, a map of a city could point to different neighborhoods, museums, and restaurants, allowing visitors to plan their itinerary before arriving at the destination.
-This way, visitors can have a more engaging and personalized experience while exploring the destination.
+This way, visitors have a more engaging and personalized experience while exploring the destination.

 ![A 3D mouse and a tablet sit on a reflective white table, in front of a VisionPort 7-screen array enclosed in a nice white cabinet.
 On the screen is displayed a 360-degree panorama of a museum.](/blog/2023/06/visionport-the-future-of-tourism-marketing/image-3.webp)